mtbbcamp/Basic-Crypto-Challenge-2022/README.md

 - Decyrption function must output (encrypted_message, key) and output (message_to_encrypt)

-Using your new functions check against the following encrypted messages (Dont forget to account for overflow) Note- All messages are only ASCII letters a-Z
+Using your new functions check against the following encrypted messages (Dont forget to account for overflow) Note- All messages are only ASCII letters A-Z (https://www.asciitable.com/) Using the following keys and encrypted messages check to make sure your functions are working:
+#####**Submit the following decrypted messages:**
+-ALZAPUN - 7
+-JXKAQYXKH - 23
+-BSUOHWJS - (-14)
+-HUQBBOBEDWJUNJMYJXRYWDKCRUH - 135762